Palisades Nuclear Generating Station

 Built between 1967 and 1970, Palisades was approved to operate at full power in 1973.

-On July 12, 2006, it was announced that the plant would be sold to Entergy.
 On April 11, 2007, the plant was sold to Entergy for $380 million.
 The plant's original licensee was due to expire on March 24, 2011.
 An application for 20-year extension was filed in 2005 with the Nuclear Regulatory Commission.
 It was granted on January 18, 2007.
 Therefore, the plant was then scheduled for decommissioning by 2031.

-Entergy had made a decision to close the plant in October 2018.
-A decision by the Michigan Public Service Commission (MPSC) influenced the company's decision.
-Consumers Energy attempted to buy its way out of a power purchase agreement it has with Entergy and the plant.
-The MPSC did not approve Consumer Energy's full request of $172 million, so Entergy decided to keep the plant open three years longer than planned.
+Entergy initially decided to close the plant in October 2018 following Consumers Energy's attempt to buy its way out of a power purchase agreement it had with Entergy and the plant.
+The Michigan Public Service Commission (MPSC) did not approve Consumer Energy's full request of $172 million, so Entergy decided to keep the plant open three years longer than planned.
 On April 20, 2022, just weeks before the facility was scheduled to close, Michigan governor Gretchen Whitmer requested federal funding to keep the facility open.

 Entergy closed the Palisades plant in May 2022 and its sale to Holtec International was completed in June 2022.
-However, in September 2022, Holtec applied for funds from the Civil Nuclear Credit to reopen the plant.
+However, in September 2022, Holtec applied for funds from the Civil Nuclear Credit Program to reopen the plant.
 This request was denied in November 2022.
-In December 2022, Holtec announced that it will reapply for funds from the Civil Nuclear Credit in order to restart Palisades.
-Other efforts have been made to "repower" the plant.
+In December 2022, Holtec announced that it will reapply for the Civil Nuclear Credit in order to restart Palisades.
 On September 12, 2023, Holtec and Wolverine Power Cooperative announced that they had reached a power purchase agreement to restart the plant once the re-opening is approved.
-As of August 2024, Holtec has secured $300 million in state funding to restart the plant.
+In August 2024, Holtec secured $300 million in state funding to restart the plant.
 The Department of Energy is also ready to offer a $1.5 billion loan to assist in restarting operations.
-If operations resume, planned for late 2025, the plant would be the first nuclear power plant to restart operations in the country.
+If operations resume, initially planned for late 2025, the plant would be the first nuclear power plant to restart operations in the country.
 The plant changed its status from decommissioned to operational on August 27, 2025.